tsuru/tsuru/docs/installing/gandalf.rst

 Gandalf
 +++++++

-tsuru optionally uses gandalf to manage Git repositories used to push applications to.
+tsuru optionally uses Gandalf to manage Git repositories used to push applications to.
 It's also responsible for setting hooks in these repositories which will notify the tsuru API when a new deploy is made.
 For more details check `Gandalf Documentation <http://gandalf.readthedocs.org/>`_

 This document will focus on how to setup a Gandalf installation with the necessary hooks to notify the tsuru API.

 Adding repositories
 ===================